gramineproject/examples/pytorch/README.md

 Execute any one of the following commands to run the workload:

 - natively: `python3 pytorchexample.py`
-- Graphene w/o SGX: `graphene-direct ./pytorch ./pytorchexample.py`
+- Gramine w/o SGX: `gramine-direct ./pytorch ./pytorchexample.py`
-- Graphene with SGX: `graphene-sgx ./pytorch ./pytorchexample.py`
+- Gramine with SGX: `gramine-sgx ./pytorch ./pytorchexample.py`